CallistoEnterprise/library-assetslist/README.md

 TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.

+### Contribution
+If you would like to add new Token or NFT collection, or fix some image assets feel free to create a new PR.